Folk Dance Canberra Incorporated has been a lively presence in Canberra since 1994.

 Our teachers are all qualified folk dance teachers, each having successfully completed the Folk Dance Australia Teacher Training Course.
 Their skills and repertoire are continually being upgraded through attendance at seminars both in Australia and overseas.

-Among visiting teachers from overseas are Andre van de Plas (Netherlands) who runs an annual weekend workshop through Folk Dance Australia and from whom the majority of our repertoire is gained.
+Prominent among visiting teachers from overseas was Andre van de Plas (Netherlands), who ran an annual weekend workshop through Folk Dance Australia and more recently through Folk Dance Canberra and from whom the majority of our repertoire was gained.
+Sadly André died in early 2019, but his legacy lives on in the hundreds of dances that feature in our classes and performances.
 Other guest teachers are Yves Moreau (Canada), Tineke and Maurits van Geel (Netherlands), and more.
 Interstate workshops are organised by Folk Dance Australia with local ethnic teachers.

 Our dance repertoire is truly International encompassing many European nations and provides an insight into a world of fascinating music and rhythms.
 Aside from the Balkan states, many other favourites come from Israel, Turkey and Russia, from Japan, USA, Mexico, Brazil, Africa and the Pacific region.
 Some dances are very old, dating back to the 1700s and 1800s.
 Traditional dances are complemented by those more recently choreographed to both traditional folk songs and more modern music.
 Dance formations include square sets, long-way sets, couples, but by far the majority are in circles or short lines, so having a partner is not necessary..